RobvanGastel/dinov2-finetune/README.md

 <br />

 **ADE20k** \
-**DINOv2.** I achieve a validation mean IoU of approximately 62.2% using LoRA and a 1x1 convolution decoder.
-With ADE20k-C with corruption severity level 5, the validation mean IoU drops to 55.8%.
-The qualitative performance of this network is illustrated in the figure below.
+I achieve a validation mean IoU of approximately 63.9% using LoRA and a 1x1 convolution decoder with DINOv3 ViT-L weights.
+With ADE20k-C (corruption severity level 5) the performance drops to 60.7%.
+An qualitative performance example of the DINOv2 LoRA + 1x1 decoder is illustrated in the figure below.

 ![](/assets/examples/ade20k_corruption_performance.png?raw=true)